 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
 After this course you may wish to join a similar course to develop your skills further or try something completely different.
-We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
-Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition.
+We offer courses in prop making, metal, clay, by stage.
+Those with more experience will be encouraged to stretch their ideas, reflect on how to improve their wax, designs and given the opportunity to try more experimental techniques. carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
+Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice.

 Belinda Edwards holds a degree and diploma from Central School of Art and Design, and a teaching certificate from Roehampton Institute.
 She has been an artist in residence and lecturer with various schools, community groups and colleges in London and has been teaching sculpture at City Lit and elsewhere since 1987.
 Belinda’s work has been exhibited at many galleries including The Royal Academy.
 This gives her a deep understanding of the importance of correct technique for accurate and effective carving, whatever the material.
 As part of developing her understanding of materials even further she worked for a while as a casting technician for a gallery specialising in fine art antiques casting and conserving.
 These skills, combined with her Fine Arts background enables her to help students to develop their own interests and projects, from first idea through sketches, maquettes, choice of material and tools, to finished sculpture.
 Belinda’s outstanding qualities as a tutor, are her practical understanding of the challenges faced by individual students, and her skill at enabling them both to formulate ideas and then achieve their goals.